Blog Profiles: Men’s Blogs

 I also liked this post on Blueprint for Success: Pele, which is about one of the most well-known sports figures in history.

 — Primer Magazine (@primermag) March 14, 2022

 You know you’ve got a good guy blog when it receives the husband’s stamp of approval.
 Uncrate is a site that mine can’t seem to live without.

 Uncrate covers gear, style, cars, tech, vices, media, body, home, and food.

 Some of the things you can find on Uncrate include the Razer Junglecat Controller and, if you have a fair amount of cash lying around, the Claydon Reeves Aeroboat, which is inspired by the Spitfire WWII fighter plane and only 10 were made.

 Finally, let’s look at Gear Patrol.
 The site is for guys with a “spirit of adventure” and a “passion for fear.”

 “Gear Patrol is a gathering place for guys hell bent on making the most of their time on planet Earth in the 21st century,” the site says.

 Follow @gearpatrol on Twitter.

-Christine Cube is a media relations manager with PR Newswire and freelance writer.
+Christine Cube is the former media relations manager with PR Newswire and freelance writer.
 Follow her @cpcube.